Should You Get a Holiday Loan for Christmas 2022?

 Buy Now, Pay Later

-This used to be a fairly popular option back when it was called buying on layaway.
-It’s made a comeback under a different system and the new moniker of “buy now, pay later.”
-It basically means you can put a down payment on an expensive holiday or Christmas purchase and pay off the balance over the next several weeks or months, depending on the cost and provider.
+The opposite is true today with “buy now, pay later” options.
+Under this newer and popular system, you’ll make a down payment on an expensive holiday or Christmas purchase, get it today and pay off the balance over the next several weeks or months, depending on the cost and provider.
 Platforms that offer the service include Affirm, Sezzle, Klarna, Afterpay, and PayPal’s Pay in 4 product.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.